demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux.md

 * cd
 * mkdir
 * touch
+* cp
+* mv
+* cat
+* tac
 * rm

 ## The exercise

-  1. Access the documentation (aka "man pages") for each of the above commands, and make a note of what each does. "man" is short for manual.
+  1. man.
+Access the documentation (aka "man pages") for each of the above commands, and make a note of what each does. "man" is short for manual.
 For example, typing 'man man' will display the documentation for the "man" command.
-  2. ...
+  2.